FILE: <ch-26.htm> GENERAL INDEX

 control was obtained.
 Substantial

-biological control were reported in Italy where E. lahorensis
+biological control was reported in Italy where E. lahorensis

 was established in 1975 (Viggiani & Battaglia 1983).
 This parasitoid was also established in